Platform Assembly

 - Connect the USB hub to the Jetson using the hub's attached USB cable.

-- Connect one end of an HDMI cable to the Jetson.
+- Connect the DisplayPort end of the DP to HDMI cable to the Jetson.

 Camera